 This makes an excellent gift for any crossover zombie/survivalist enthusiast since this would obviously be a great weapon for dispatching any undead foes.
 Make the zombie fan happy on your list by getting one here:

 The Scout 3400 is a great survival backpack.
 It is big enough to hold everything you need, yet still lightweight.
 The day pack holds 55 liters of gear and is the best-selling internal frame backpack for good reason.

 It earned our top pick during our bug out bag review roundup, and could easily check a big box on any survival Christmas gift list.

 The Final Word

-Well that wraps up our list for survival gear Christmas gifts.
-Hopefully you’ve picked up a few awesome ideas for yourself or that special survivalist in your life.
-If nothing quite fit the bill, check out our other list: The Best Prepper Christmas Gifts.
+Well, that wraps up our list of survival gear Christmas gifts.
+Hopefully, you’ve picked up a few awesome ideas for yourself or that special survivalist in your life.
+If nothing quite fits the bill, check out our other list: The Best Prepper Christmas Gifts.

 We’ve also listed out the best sales this year for the holiday season: